 Mr Pickup felt that the proposals around expanding biodegradability requirements should be strongly resisted as it could result in a loss on ingredients and the possibility to use more hazardous substances but meet the biodegradability requirements.

 Committee Members were asked to submit comments on the paper to Mr Stewart by the end of May.
+Paper reattached here.

 Action: Committee Members